 Foot melanoma is rare, but possible.
 Feet get plenty of exposure to sunlight when you’re walking on the beach, wearing flip-flops or sun tanning.
 Remember to apply sunscreen to the tops of your feet and toes before spending time in the sun.

 Moles or unusual pigmented skin can develop and be hidden in the crevices of your feet.
 During a skin exam, an in-depth inspection of your feet, including the space in between your toes, will be performed.
+Checking your own feet and toes periodically can help with early detection of a melanoma.

 On your hands and/or between your fingers